Everduin94/nvim-quick-switcher/README.md

 {
   split = 'vertical'|'horizontal'|nil -- nil is default
   size = 100 -- # of columns | rows. default is 50% split
+  ignore_prefix = false -- useful for navigating to files like "index.ts" or "+page.svelte"
 }
 ```